 It is necessary to note that all the information utilized in this report was derived from the individuals and municipalities surveyed.
 In some cases, individuals and municipalities failed to submit forms that included all of the required information.
 Therefore, certain information has been excluded due to the incomplete nature of the responses.
+In addition, some municipalities did not submit information for the 2018 report, though they did reply for the 2016 and/or 2014 report(s).
+This was a very limited occurrence, and is taken into account for the municipalities and individual data from previous reports.
+In the case of individuals from non-responsive municipalities, their aggregate information from the 2016 report is utilized for this report.

 This report does not seek to make a public policy judgment regarding the costs of providing health insurance to PSEBA participants.
 Rather, pursuant to P.A.
 98-0561, this report seeks only to detail the costs involved for the municipalities that provide benefits to PSEBA recipients.
 As a result of the information provided by these municipalities and participants, a number of inferences can be made.
 PSEBA is a program that is prevalent in numerous municipalities across Illinois and comprises a variety of participants today.
-Currently, 506 individual responses have been gathered, along with 132 municipal responses as of the end of State Fiscal Year 2016.
+634 individual responses and 129 municipal responses have been gathered and used as of the end of State Fiscal Year 2018.
 It is necessary to note that several municipalities have differing fiscal years from the State of Illinois (July 1 - June 30).
 Therefore, considerations were made to ensure that data from similar timeframes was analyzed between municipalities.

-1 P.A.
+&lt;sup>1 P.A.
 90-535 defines "public safety employees" as full-time police, firefighters, or officers in the Department of Corrections.
-A 'catastrophic injury" does not have a formal definition in statute.
+A "catastrophic injury" does not have a formal definition in statute at the time of this report.